SpaceRiderThor/data-analysis-thor/README.md

 * **detectorSize 1.408 1.408** - The detector's measurements are 1.408 by 1.408 centimeters.
 * **energy kev**  - The input file's energy value is in KeV.
 If the values are in ToT, "kev" shall be replaced by "tot" in order for the values to be converted.
 * **dataFile data_files/Ba133_colimated1cm-calibrated.t3pa** - The input file's path.
+* **abct ABCT_Files/finger** - Path to the detector's ABCT files folder.
+The files should be named "Files_a.txt", "Files_b.txt", "Files_c.txt" and "Files_t.txt" for each corresponding variable.

 ### Quad